Why am I Here?

 I have responsibilities… quite natural responsibilities… to myself and to other living creatures.
-My wholeness as a human being is impossible to conceive without relationship… in my significance to others… and my significance with others.
+My wholeness as a human being is impossible to conceive without relationship with others.
 To that end, we should foster social institutions that recognize the complementary merits of both individual and collective effort.

 Personhood is an achievement, not a birthright.
 My identity… my humanity… my meaning… is defined NOT by what I have (or not), but by what I choose to DO with what I have (or not).
 Dignity can only be earned, not merely claimed… by going beyond myself… beyond my perceived limits, beyond my fears, beyond my doubts, beyond my weaknesses, beyond my strengths… in dual service to self-actualization and service to others.

 Suppression of desire is no virtue.
 A meaningful life is a passionate life… lived as a full participant and creator… with intensity, lust for adventure, and interest in others.
 Such enthusiasm transcends my animal drives to seek pleasure and avoid pain… by embracing the moral dimensions of curiosity, honesty, compassion, wonder, awe, joy, aspiration, empathy, forgiveness, generosity, creativity, courage, and love.
 All these things are sacred goods that require no sanction… and should be practiced with audacity and gusto.

 It is not enough to believe something.
 It is not even enough to believe in something.
 I can claim no freedom or dignity unless I stand for something.